discopop-project/discopop-gui-vscode/DEVELOPER_README.md

 **NOTE:** During the installation git hooks will be created to automatically format the source code in pre-commit hooks using [husky](https://typicode.github.io/husky/).
 The hooks also enforce the use of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)

-**Running:**
+## Running

--   Press F5 to start the extension in debug mode
+Press F5 to start the extension in debug mode.

-Tip: The debugging support of vs code is quite good: Set breakpoints and then inspect values while stepping through the program.
+**Tip**: The debugging support of vs code is quite good: Set breakpoints and then inspect values while stepping through the program.

-## Helpful resources
+### Helpful resources

 -   Icons:
     -   https://microsoft.github.io/vscode-codicons/dist/codicon.html